Bluzhev (Hasidic dynasty)

 Bluzhev (also spelled Bluzhov or Bluzov) is a Hasidic dynasty originating in Błażowa, Poland and currently based in Brooklyn, NY.
 Founded by Rabbi Tzvi Elimelech Spira in the early 1880s, it was destroyed during the Holocaust and reestablished in the United States by Rabbi Yisroel Spira.
-In 2015, after the death of Grand Rabbi Tzvi Yehuda Spira, the court splintered into three smaller groups, one retaining the name Bluhev and the others going under the names Ribatitch and Volya.
+In 2015, after the death of Grand Rabbi Tzvi Yehuda Spira, the court splintered into three smaller groups, one retaining the name Bluzev and the others going under the names Ribatitch and Bluzhev.
 All are centered in Brooklyn.

 History

 Tzvi LaTzaddik

 The founding Admor of the dynasty was Rabbi Tzvi Elimelech Spira.
 He was born in 1841 to Rabbi Dovid and Rochel Spira.
 His father was the rebbe of Dinov, having gotten the position from his father, the first Rabbi Tzvi Elimelech Spira (known as the Bnei Yissoschor).

 A student of Rabbi Chaim Halberstam of Sanz, Rabbi Spira served as the rebbe of Ribatitch before assuming the position of rabbi of Bluzhov (the Yiddish name for Błażowa).
 During World War I, he fled to the nearby city of Rzeszów (Reisha) where he died in 1924.
 He is commonly remembered as the Tzvi LaTzaddik, the name of the sefer he authored.